travelgateX/documentation-site/content/connectiontypessellers/hotelpullsellers/Overview.md

 - TGX (TravelgateX): system connecting a buyer to a seller.
 - Seller: supplier of hotel product that will be bought by a buyer.

-A buyers request (for example an availability) can be explained in 6 steps:
+A Buyer's request (for example an availability) can be explained in 6 steps:

 1- A buyer sends a request in TGX's API format to TGX.